The Dying Death Penalty: Momentum for Repeal is Growing Nationwide

-Six states will have repealed the death penalty in the last six years
+Six states have repealed the death penalty since 2007

 - New York and New Jersey ended the death penalty in 2007.
 New Mexico did the same in 2009.
-Illinois repealed in 2011 and Connecticut in 2012.
-And on May 2nd 2013, Maryland’s Governor signed legislation making it the 18th state without the death penalty.
+Illinois repealed in 2011, Connecticut in 2012, and Maryland in 2013, bringing the total to 18 states without the death penalty.

-- Delaware passed repeal legislation through their State Senate and many observers say it could soon pass in the State House.
+- Delaware passed death penalty repeal legislation through their state Senate in 2013.

 - More than five million people in California voted to end the death penalty in a 2012 ballot initiative.